-Every spectroscopic remote sensing measurement constitutes an inversion problem: the objective is to retrieve certain variables and parameters defining the physical state of the observed system from the observed effects.
-Thus, the inversion includes a forward model, reflecting the knowledge of the system (variables and parameters), and the errors present in the measurement.
+The retrieval of information from a remote spectroscopic sensing measurement constitutes an inverse problem: the objective is to derive certain variables and parameters defining the physical state of the observed system from the observed effects.
+Thus, the inversion includes a forward model containing certain parameter, which reflects the knowledge of the system, to relate measurements with the modeled variables.
 In the case of this work, the observed effect is the measured spectrum, and the variables to retrieve are the column densities of trace gases in the atmosphere.
 The retrieval procedure is iterative: from an initial guess of the variables and parameters, a model spectrum is calculated and compared with the measured spectrum.
-The comparison is done through a function and the iterations proceed to minimize such function by varying the values of the variables and parameters until an acceptable value is achieved.
-If the iteration converges, the retrieved values and the residual (difference between final modeled and measured spectra) determine the results of the measurement.
-The iterative or fitting function can be for instance a least-squares norm.
+The comparison is done through a cost function and the iterations proceed to minimize such function by varying the values of the variables and parameters until an acceptable value is achieved.
+If the iteration converges, the retrieved values and the residual (difference between the modeled and measured spectra) determine the results of the measurement.
+One iterative or fitting function is the least-squares norm.
 The sum of squares of the normalized residuals should follow a Chi-square distribution if the residuals are effectively random, reflecting only the noise in the measurement.
-For non-linear minimizing functions, a common method is the Levenberg-Marquardt iterative algorithm (Levenberg, 1944; Marquardt, 1963), which is a combination of a gradient and a Gauss-Newton method.
+For nonlinear minimizing functions, a common fitting method is the Levenberg-Marquardt iterative algorithm (Levenberg, 1944; Marquardt, 1963), which is a combination of a gradient and a Gauss-Newton method.
 Another algorithm widely used in atmospheric sounding inversion is the Optimal Estimation Method, based on a Bayesian approach (Rodgers, 2000).

-The whole process or passive remote sensing of molecules by spectroscopy can be described in the following steps (e.g., (Wenig et al., 2005)):
+The process leading to passive remote sensing of molecules by spectroscopy can be described in the following steps (e.g., Wenig et al., 2005):

-- 1) Radiation is emitted from a source.
+Radiation is emitted from a source.
 If this is the sun, it has emission characteristics that can be approximated by a blackbody source function at an effective temperature of 5778 K. The spectrum is not smooth, but has structures from absorption of atoms and molecules in the solar atmosphere, known as Fraunhofer lines.
-In the UV the spectrum has a variability of about 1%, and lower in the IR; the spectrum also varies along the radius of the solar disc, an effect known as "limb darkening", due to the heterogeneous density distribution of the sun. - 2) Radiation enters the atmosphere and it undergoes extinction, including both absorption by gases and Rayleigh, Mie or Raman scattering.
-These effects depend on the vertical and horizontal structure of the atmosphere in terms of composition, temperature, pressure and cloudiness.
-Any "polluting" cloud, like a volcanic plume also exerts an effect on the radiation transport. - 3) The radiation is collected and analyzed by an instrument.
-In the front-end the transfer optics couples with the radiation field at a given direction (solid angle) and transmits it to the spectral analyzing component, either a dispersive element like a prism, grating or beamsplitter, or a non-dispersive filter.
-The radiation is then detected by a sensor, amplified and digitalized.
-Co-adding several spectra in order to improve the S/N is usually performed in the instrument.
+In the UV the spectrum has a variability of about 1%, and lower in the IR; the spectrum also varies along the radius of the solar disc, an effect known as "limb darkening", due to the heterogeneous density distribution of the sun.